Best Practices for Conditional Logic Rules

 - THEN Q1 is visible AND Q1 is not visible

-The Form Builder validates that each individual rule is valid, but it does not validate conditional logic rules against one another.
-As you are building more complex conditional logic into a form, there are a number of things to watch out for.
+The Form Builder validates that each individual rule is valid, but it does not validate Conditional Logic rules against one another.
+As you build more complex Conditional Logic into a form, there are a number of things to watch out for.

 Conflicting Conditional Logic Rules